barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2020-05-call-of-cthulhu.markdown

   because of it.

   *Known spells:*
-  - Contact Nyarlathotep
+  - Contact Deity Nyarlathotep
+  - Contact Deity Tsathoggua
+  - Contact Yithian
+  - Create Mist of R'lyeh
+  - Elder Sign
   - Shrivelling
-  - Elder Sign

-- **Cassie Black:** private investigator (femme fatale).
+- **Cassie Black:** <span class="highlight">[indefinitely insane]</span>
+  private investigator (femme fatale).
 An ex-policewoman who left the force to become a private investigator.
 Cassie is a long-time friend of Jackson's; as students they once stole a flamingo from the zoo.

 - **Kintsugi Ikehara:** laborer (outsider).
 A mixed-race Japanese/Peruvian daughter of an immigrant eking out a living with